DS-100/sp23/syllabus.md

 Course Communication:

 - **EdStem**, or **Ed** for short, is our course forum this semester.
 The course is [here]({{page.course.edstem}}). <i>**All course announcements will be through Ed.**</i> We are not using bCourses this semester.
 Please check out EdStem or the [FAQ]({{page.course.faq}}) page first before emailing course staff directly.
+  - Ed is a formal, academic space.
+We must demonstrate appropriate respect, consideration, and compassion for others.
+Please be friendly and thoughtful; our community draws from a wide spectrum of valuable experiences.
+For further reading, please reference [Berkeley’s Principles of Community](https://diversity.berkeley.edu/principles-community) and the [Berkeley Campus Code of Student Conduct](https://sa.berkeley.edu/sites/default/files/Code%20of%20Conduct_January%202016.pdf).

 - **Staff email**:
 Our course staff email is [{{page.course.email}}](mailto:{{page.course.email}}).
 Note that to ensure more timely responses, this address is monitored by a team of instructors ({{page.course.instructors}}), Head TAs (Kanu Grover and Bella Crouch), as well as several lead GSIs, to ensure more timely responses.